 Make Note of Remote Scripts and Styles

 Services that provide web fonts, analytics, or ad-serving capabilities can affect speed.
 While these providers may have fast remote servers, any sort of connection issue can grind page loading to a halt.
 Be aware of what services you’re using and only use those that are necessary.
 For that matter, it’s also a good idea to stick with well-known and trusted providers.

 Watch for Missing Content

 Whether local or remote, look out for scripts or stylesheets that fail to load.
 A missing file can cause your site to react incredibly slowly, along with possible display and functionality consequences.

 Use a tool like, PageSpeed Insights, Pingdom, or GTmetrix to analyze your site.
 Some tools offer a “waterfall” view that shows how long it takes for each file to load along with your page.
 If one of these files generates a 404 error, you’ve found the culprit.

 Not all web hosts are created equal.
 Some just flat-out provide a better product.
 But you should also be aware of hosting-related issues that can cause a slowdown.
 Being on an overcrowded server, running a non-supported (old) version of PHP, or having too much traffic on a shared hosting account can all cause problems.

 Getting up to Speed

-Bringing your WordPress site up to light speed doesn’t have to be overly difficult.
+Bringing your WordPress site up to top performance doesn’t have to be difficult.
 Using the tools and techniques above, you’ll have everything you need to make improvements.

 Speed is vitally important, after all.
 It affects things like SEO and your bounce rate.
-So it’s worth the little bit of effort to squeeze as much performance out of your website as you can.
+So it’s worth the little effort to squeeze as much performance out of your website as possible.